 Focus on dairy nutrition and balancing rations from the calf to the adult, lactating cow.
 Introduction to different feedstuffs and forage varieties to determine those that are best suited to bovine diets.
 This course is held the week immediately prior to the start of the fall semester.
-Biosecurity policies require documentation of your presence in the USA 5 days immediately prior to the start of class if international travel has occurred.
+Biosecurity: All students must follow current College policies regarding animal contact following foreign travel.

-VDPAM 494: Advanced Dairy Production Medicine (20-20) Cr.
-2. S.
+VDPAM 494: Advanced Dairy Production Medicine

-Prereq: VDPAM 484 or permission of instructor
+Prereg: VDPAM 484 or permission of instructor

 Advanced course in investigating dairy herd problems relating to milk quality or nutrition.
 Milk quality and nutrition troubleshooting will be taught through the combination of lecture and on-farm investigations.
 Students will combine lecture knowledge, data acquired from on-farm investigations and record analysis to generate management plans.
-Biosecurity policies require documentation of your presence in the USA 5 days immediately prior to the start of class if international travel has occurred.
+Biosecurity: All students must follow current College policies regarding animal contact following foreign travel.

-VDPAM 495: Advanced Small Ruminant Production Medicine (15-20) Cr.
-2. F.S.
+VDPAM 495: Advanced Small Ruminant Production Medicine